facebook/componentkit/_docs/27-pass-in-actions.md

 @end
 {% endhighlight %}

 Instead, always pass selectors from parents to children.
-In the following example, it is explicit that the child component needs a `CKComponentAction` selector.
+In the following example, it is explicit that the child component needs a `CKTypedComponentAction<>` selector.
 If the parent component renames the `someAction:` method, it's far easier to catch renaming the parameter.

 {% highlight objc %}